HardisonCo/.github/international/panama/pa-health/hms-oms/index.md

 ## Integration Points

-This document outlines how HMS-OMS is integrated with pa_Health systems in Panama.
+This document outlines how HMS-OMS is integrated with pa-health systems in Panama.